semihcihan/storeconfig/README.md

 - **Creating a New App**: New apps can only be created via the App Store Connect website.
 - **App Privacy**: App Privacy data can only be created or updated through the App Store Connect website.
 This process is repetitive, and we plan to add support once the API allows it.
 - **State Management**: Submitting apps, in-app purchases, and subscriptions is not supported.
-These are typically final steps and are not repetitive or difficult to perform manually.
+These actions are usually performed as a final step and are not repetitive or particularly difficult to do manually.
 - **Age Rating**: Setting age ratings for apps is not currently supported.
 - **Start and End Dates**: Setting start and end dates for in-app purchases and subscriptions is not supported.
 - **Promo Offers**: Promo offers for subscriptions are not supported.